gazebosim/gz-gui/examples/README.md

 # Plugin

-Examples of how to build plugins which can then be used with Ignition GUI's command line tool, or used by standalone applications.
+Examples of how to build plugins which can then be used with Gazebo GUI's command line tool, or used by standalone applications.

 # Config

-Example configuration files which can be used with Ignition GUI's command line tool or with standalone applications
+Example configuration files which can be used with Gazebo GUI's command line tool or with standalone applications